emwap/stream-paper/paper.md

 data Stream s a = Stream (ST s (ST s a))
 ~~~

 By using `STRef` instead of `IORef` and `STArray` instead of `IOArray`, we can reimplement all stream functions for this new representation.
-The advantage of using `ST` becomes visible in functions that consume streams, such as `remember`:
+The advantage of using `ST` becomes visible in functions that consume streams, such as `remember`:[^remember]

 ~~~ {.haskell}
 remember :: Int -> (forall s .
 Stream s a) -> Array Int a